I’m so excited to share this Date Chutney recipe with you!

 I don’t know about you, but the word “chutney” sounds fancy and maybe a little pretentious.
 I think that when I eat chutney, it’s usually at a winery and paired with bread or crackers.

-When hubby and I were on our mini getaway about a month ago, we went to a winery and we were served a locally made mango chutney.
+When hubby and I were on our mini getaway about a month ago, we went to a winery, and we were served a locally-made mango chutney.
 It was delicious; it was sweet from the mangoes, but it was also sprinkled with red pepper flakes to give it a kick.
-It had great flavor!
+It had great flavour!

 So, who makes chutney?

 Well, now I do.
 And you can too!
 You can wow all of your holiday guests with a seemingly fancy chutney that takes no time at all!

 If you’re inclined to canning, this will make a great canned gift!
 (I’m not inclined, but I wish that I was.)
 Just buy those small mason jars, and you’re in business.

 Apple Date Chutney with Mulled Wine RecipeCourse: Uncategorized

 Adapted from Food In Jars

 1 c. apple, peeled and chopped